vulamnissan/docker_test/README.md

-# docker_test
-for test build CI/CD by docker
+## Simple python docker dev example for the official docker docs